tomarrell/snake/verifier/README.md

 {
   width: int, // the number of grid squares the arena is wide
   height: int, // the number of grid squares the arena is high
-  snake: Snake, // the current snake state
+  snake: Snake, // the starting position of the snake }
-}

 type Fruit struct {